-The University of Ottawa (the "University") is pleased to present the 2021 Pension Plan Annual Report to provide members of the University of Ottawa Retirement Pension Plan (1965) with information about the governance, management, and administration of the pension plan and its related assets.
+The University of Ottawa (the "University") is pleased to present the 2022 Pension Plan Annual Report to provide members of the University of Ottawa Retirement Pension Plan (1965) with information about the governance, management, and administration of the pension plan and its related assets.
 This report includes benefit information as well as highlights of membership and financial statistics, current information on the pension plan's funded status, and its investment results.

-For additional financial details, pension plan members can refer to the audited financial statements as at December 31, 2021 and accompanying notes at www.uottawa.ca/financial-resources/pension-plans.
+For additional financial details, pension plan members can refer to the audited financial statements as at December 31, 2022 and accompanying notes at Budget information and financial statements | About us (uottawa.ca).